LegenQS/Multi-Source-Transfer-Learning-on-Prediction-of-Commodity-Future-returns/README.md

 # Multi-Source-Transfer-Learning-on-Prediction-of-Commodity-Future-returns
 ## 1. Get the dataset which we refer to
-1. Please download dataset from https://www.kaggle.com/datasets/mattiuzc/commodity-futures-price-history and specify your dataset path as `dataset_path`
+1. Please download dataset from https://www.kaggle.com/datasets/mattiuzc/commodity-futures-price-history and specify your dataset path as `dataset_path`.
+You can also download the dataset [here](https://github.com/LegenQS/Multi-Source-Transfer-Learning-on-Prediction-of-Commodity-Future-returns/tree/main/Commodity_Data).

 2. Details about the dataset:

 | Attributes    | Information |